-A pilot study, Olive Oil, Sunflower Oil or no Oil for Baby Dry Skin or Massage (1), by the University of Manchester suggests that massage with these oils significantly improves hydration but damages the skin barrier.
+A pilot study, Olive Oil, Sunflower Oil or no Oil for Baby Dry Skin or Massage (1), by the University of Manchester suggests that massage with these oils significantly improves hydration.
 However, there are several benefits associated with olive oil for babies.
 MomJunction tells you more about it.

 What Is Olive Oil?